Thanks to climate change, heat waves and record temperatures in the Pacific Northwest may become commonplace

 Portland, Ore., was forecast to hit record 114 degrees Fahrenheit on Monday, shattering Sunday's all-time temperature record of 112 degrees, which surpassed Saturday's record of 107 degrees.

-Seattle, Wash., also set a record on Sunday, reaching 104 degrees in a city where many people don't have air conditioning, while the Canadian town of Lytton, British Columbia, reached 116 degrees.
+Seattle also set a record on Sunday, reaching 104 degrees in a city where many people don't have air conditioning, while the town of Lytton, British Columbia, reached 116 degrees.

 Described as a “once in a millennium” weather event, the heat dome that has gripped the Pacific Northwest is notable because such extreme temperatures are a rarity in the region.
 But thanks to climate change, they may not be so unusual in the years to come.